JakeUrban/PiSpark/README.md

 This will create an ssh tunnel for the jupyter notebook you just launched.
 Go to https://localhost:8081 to use the notebook as usual.
 The notebook will take it from there.

+Note: you should also create tunnels for your spark cluster UI once you start it in the notebook.
+The spark UI uses port 8080, and the application UI is 4040, once you start that.